Shiftphone: Devices

+Operating system

+There are two different operating systems.
+The SafetyNet based SHIFT-OS-G/ShiftOS-G with Google services or the AOSP-based ShiftOS or ShiftOS-L without Google services.
+Furthermore, flashing the device with a custom ROM is allowed; ShiftOS developers are also partly involved in the development of certain custom ROMs.

 Characteristics

 Sustainability

-Shiftphones are built in a modular manner to allow the customer to change parts and repair the device without voiding warranty.
+Shiftphones are built modularly to allow customers to change parts and repair the device without voiding the warranty.
 Videos support the user in repairing their device, explaining how to open it and how to change certain modules.

 Circular economy

 Customers have the option, to upgrade their device to a different model.

+Shiftphone partners with Closing the Loop.

+Privacy aspects

+The operating system can be replaced with a custom ROM based on Linux (Mobian) or a de-googled Android.

+Different from the competitors PinePhone and Librem, the motherboard and peripherals are not open-source hardware.
+This makes hardware backdoors still possible.

+The SHIFTphone 8 does include hardware kill switches, for example for the microphone and camera.

 Workers' care

 Shift employees in China do not work more than 50 hours a week, while it is common for people to work up to 90.
-Compared to the average Chinese worker in production business, staff is provided with insurances.
+Compared to the average Chinese worker in the manufacturing business, the staff is provided with insurances.